-Even if you eat a healthy diet and try to cut back on processed food, there’s always room for improvement.
+Even if you eat a healthy diet and cut back on processed food, there’s always room for improvement.

 That’s where functional whole foods come into play.